UniRepLKNet: A Universal Perception Large-Kernel ConvNet for Audio, Video, Point Cloud, Time-Series and Image Recognition: Introduction

 RepLKNet~\cite{ding2022scaling} was proposed partly ``in defense of ConvNets'' as ViTs dominated multiple image recognition tasks that were once dominated by ConvNets.
-However, in this work, we seek to not only reclaim the leading position in image recognition tasks by surpassing ViTs' performance but also demonstrate significant contributions in areas where ConvNets were not traditionally dominant.
+Moreover, considering transformers have shown universal perception capability in multiple modalities~\cite{zhang2024multimodal,zhang2023meta}, in this work, we seek to not only reclaim the leading position in image recognition tasks by surpassing ViTs' performance but also contribute to areas where ConvNets were not traditionally dominant.
 Specifically, on audio, video, point cloud, and time-series tasks, we achieve impressive performance with amazingly universal and simple solutions.
 We use modality-specific preprocessing approaches to transform all the data into 3D embedding maps just like what we do with images and use the same architecture as the backbone to process the embedding maps.
 Our model shows \textbf{\emph{uni}versal perception ability across multiple modalities with a \emph{uni}fied architecture} so it is named \textbf{UniRepLKNet}.

-Impressively, UniRepLKNet achieves remarkable results even on modalities that were not considered the stronghold of ConvNet, such as audio and temporal data.
-For example, on a huge-scale time-series forecasting task that predicts the global temperature and wind speed, UniRepLKNet, which is a generalist model originally designed for image recognition, even outperforms the latest state-of-the-art transformer model customized for the task.
+Impressively, UniRepLKNet achieves remarkable results even on modalities that were not considered the stronghold of ConvNet, \eg, audio and temporal data.
+On a huge-scale time-series forecasting task that predicts the global temperature and wind speed, UniRepLKNet, a generalist model originally designed for image recognition, even outperforms the latest state-of-the-art transformer customized for the task.
 Such results not only signify a \emph{``\textbf{comeback}''} for ConvNet in its original domain but also showcase large-kernel ConvNet's potential to \emph{``\textbf{conquer}''} new territories, expanding its applicability and versatility in various tasks.